What a Santorini Wedding Actually Costs in 2026 (From Intimate Elopements to 100-Guest Celebrations)

 Trust your planner: If you’ve hired an experienced Santorini planner, trust their local knowledge.
 They know which vendors deliver, how timing actually works, and how to handle the unexpected.

 Planning an elopement or intimate wedding in Santorini offers something genuinely special: dramatic volcanic landscapes, whitewashed beauty, and world-famous sunsets that create unforgettable backdrops for your celebration.
-Whether you choose a historic windmill at El Viento, wine culture at Venetsanos, sophisticated elegance at Le Ciel, or boutique luxury at Canaves Oia Suites, you’re creating memories in one of the world’s most photogenic locations.
+Whether you choose a historic windmill at El Viento, wine culture at Venetsanos, or sophisticated elegance at Le Ciel you’re creating memories in one of the world’s most photogenic locations.

 The key is understanding what you actually control.
 You can’t eliminate Greece’s 24% VAT or avoid service charges, but you can choose shoulder season and save €3,000-€4,800.
 Ask “Does this price include VAT?” and prevent budget ambush.
 You can pick Imerovigli over Oia and get spectacular views with 50-70% fewer tourists in your photos.